 Compare attribution models

-- In the page menu on the left, click Attribution Modelling.
+- In the page menu on the left, click model comparison.

-- In the table, select the conversion that you want to edit by clicking on the conversion name.
+- In the table, select the conversion you want to edit by clicking the conversion name.

 - Click Edit settings.